-- In your role as a business psychology student, you are likely to work and study with people from many backgrounds.
-Tell us what will be some of the challenges for you studying with people different from yourself, and what you would contribute in your interactions with them.
+- As a behavior analyst, you are likely to work and study with people from many different backgrounds.
+Tell us some of the challenges you see studying and working with people different from yourself, and what you would contribute in your interactions.

 - Official College/University Transcripts

 - Students must submit official transcripts from all schools where degrees have been earned.
 The Chicago School requires that all schools be regionally accredited higher education institutions.
 Official transcripts may be sent directly from the institution or with your application for admission as long as they are official, sealed, and signed across the envelope flap when they arrive.